 Public and Charter Schools

 I went to Chicago Public Schools for elementary and high school.
-I helped coach a water polo team at a CPS high school for four years.
-I currently sit on the Local School Council at Edison Elementary.
 There is no reason why new charter schools should be opened when public schools are closing or operating on reduced budgets.
 Charter schools lack transparency; lack statute-required parent and community involvement like LSCs; and have an incentive to focus on higher achievers and ignore students who need more attention.
 I support a moratorium on the opening of new charter schools in Chicago, and a roll-back of the current charter schools.
 We desperately need to focus on strengthening our public schools and making them Illinois’ number one priority.

 Affordable Housing and Rent Control